Electronic Signatures in Global and National Commerce Act: Retention of contracts and records

 Section 101(d) provides that if a law requires that a business retain a record of a transaction, the business satisfies the requirement by retaining an electronic record, as long as the record 1) "accurately reflects" the substance of the original record in an unalterable format, 2) is "accessible" to people who are entitled to access it, 3) is "in a form that is capable of being accurately reproduced for later reference, whether by transmission, printing or otherwise", and 4) is retained for the legally required period of time.

+Promotion of international electronic commerce

+Title III (section 301) directs the Secretary of Commerce to promote the use of electronic signatures on an international basis, taking "all actions necessary" to remove or reduce barriers which could obstruct the wider adoption of electronic commerce.